copiaincolla/MetaTagsBundle/README.md

 Symfony Bundle to manage html metatags

-# Install (via Composer)
+# Install

-Add the following line to your composer.json:
+If you are using `composer`, add the following line to your `composer.json`:

     {